Kaushikrudra/Kaushikrudra/README.md

 - 👋 Hi, I’m @Kaushikrudra
 - 👀 I’m interested in Software Engineer
 - 🌱 I’m currently learning Full stack Development
-- 📫 How to reach me ...
+- 📫 How to reach me ...in a mail
+- mail id - kaushikrudra610@gmail.com

 <!---
 Kaushikrudra/Kaushikrudra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.